wojciechkubiak/www/README.md

 * CSS

 ## What this app is about
 The main assumption of the website [wojciechkubiak.com](https://wojciechkubiak.com) is to show you at which level my programming skills are.
-Additionally

 ## Live